How to Mulch Your Garden | Types of Mulch

 Mulching in Autumn

-Protect branches and buds of evergreen or semi-evergreen shrubs such as rhododendrons and viburnums by wrapping them with burlap or protecting them with a tree guard filled with shredded leaves for insulation.
+Protect the branches and buds of evergreen or semi-evergreen shrubs, such as rhododendrons and viburnums, by wrapping them with burlap or using a tree guard filled with shredded leaves for insulation.

 rhododendron with a mulch volcano